 We have collaborations with Allergan for the development of drug candidates related to neuropathic pain and opthalmic diseases, including glaucoma.
 Allergan currently markets therapeutic products to treat glaucoma and is engaged in other research programs related to glaucoma and other opthalmic products that are independent from our development program in this therapeutic area.
 Allergan is also pursuing other research programs related to pain management that are independent from our collaboration in this therapeutic area.
-Our collaboration with Sepracor is targeted toward the development of new drug candidates to treat central nervous system disorders.
-Sepracor currently is engaged in other research and development programs related to this field that are independent from our collaboration project in this therapeutic area.
 Competing products, either developed by our collaborators or to which our collaborators have rights, may result in the allocation of resources by our competitors to competing products and their withdrawal of support for our drug candidates or may otherwise result in lower demand for our potential products.